oTTeuMsTudio/teach-me-rust-deepseek/Pro Bike/Rotational inertia of the tire.md

 The Rust program calculates the difference in moment of inertia between 26-inch and 28-inch tires based on the provided mass.
 You can copy and run the code in any Rust environment to perform the calculation.

-If you have further questions or need additional features, feel free to ask!